databio/simpleCache/README.md

 ### Contributing

-`simpleCache` is licensed under the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.txt).
+`simpleCache` is licensed under the [The 2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
 Questions, feature requests and bug reports are welcome via the [issue queue](https://github.com/databio/simpleCache/issues).
 The maintainer will review pull requests and incorporate contributions at his discretion.